Conference Announcement and Call For Papers:

 Call For Papers

-We seek papers that will collectively showcase the broad interdisciplinary range of topics, methods, periods and geographies studied by SUNY scholars of human migration.
-Because of the diverse disciplinary locations of SUNY scholars studying various aspects of migration, it may be difficult to learn about related migration research, explore collaborative research opportunities, or engage in multi-disciplinary advocacy efforts.
+We seek papers that will collectively showcase the broad interdisciplinary range of topics, methods, periods and geographies studied by scholars of human migration.
+Because of the diverse disciplinary locations of scholars studying various aspects of migration, it may be difficult to learn about related migration research, explore collaborative research opportunities, or engage in multi-disciplinary advocacy efforts.
 Papers should contribute to overcoming disciplinary and campus isolation by facilitating scholarly exchange.
+We welcome papers from SUNY and non-SUNY affiliated scholars.
 Papers should provide an overview of current research on immigration-related issues, including such topics as:

 - Border enforcement